 Below you will find a list of books that members of the Geopolitical Futures team are currently reading.
 It highlights insightful and relevant books from around the globe and the reasons we chose them.

-Picture this.
 In the 16th century, or maybe the 17th, I don’t really know, in a land that may or may not be Egypt, Sir Isaac Newton stabs a guy in the arm, then meets computer scientist John von Neumann and someone who goes by the name Copernicus but who is not, in fact, the famed astronomer, at the top of a pyramid.
 (Incidentally, Julius Caesar is alive too.)

 If the experiment fails, Newton, von Neumann and the man calling himself Copernicus will probably be boiled alive in a cauldron, but before they get the chance to fail, the stars literally align, sucking everyone up into their orbit and thus into a fiery death.